technologiesubtile/CISPR16-LISN/README.md

 ![kicad_circuit_sm](https://github.com/user-attachments/assets/2f514313-fe99-48f6-8004-219796ece34a)

 Above is shown the circuit diagram on KiCAD.
-The upper 3-pin connector has two ground pins and one pin for the artificial hand.
-The lower 3-pin connector has the outputs of the two branches and 50 Ohm in the middle.
+The left 3-pin connector is the mains input (L,Gnd,N).
+Upper left, 4 drilling holes for chassis mount.
+On the right, the upper 3-pin connector has two ground pins and one pin for the artificial hand; the lower right 3-pin connector has the outputs of the two branches and 50 Ohm in the middle.
 The termination problem will be adressed by the DPDT switch that does the job when connected correspondingly.
 It assumes the task of connecting one output to the upper RF output, and to terminate the other to the 50 Ohm pin.
 If the DPDT rocker switch is in the middle zero position, neither output is connected to the upper RF output nor terminated, and it is the user's task to use and/or terminate the signals on the lower RF ouputs.
 This allows performing arithmetics to distinguish common and differential mode.

 ![P4201879](https://github.com/user-attachments/assets/dd4885bc-3fc7-4dee-af39-0a8d74f6c2ff) ![P4201878](https://github.com/user-attachments/assets/cfb5b6eb-7c66-4b39-ae2c-7089bd6f81c3)

 Above is the cabling of the rocker switch and the 3 RF N-type output connectors.

-The big coils are not onboard but connected by clamp terminals.
-The higher parts count stems from making 8 uF and 5 Ohm resistors by parallel circuits of 2 x 4 uF and 2 x 10 Ohm respectively, adding varistors as overvoltage protection, 2 capacitors in parallel for the outcoupling capacitor because of parasitics, the parts for the artificial hand and the option of having the PE float on 50 uH.
+The big coils are not onboard but connected by 4 x 2pin clamp terminals.
+The higher parts count stems from making 8 uF and 5 Ohm resistors by parallel circuits of 2 x 4 uF and 2 x 10 Ohm respectively, adding varistors as overvoltage protection, 2 capacitors in parallel for the outcoupling capacitor because of parasitics, the parts for the artificial hand and the option of having the PE float on 50 uH || 50 Ohm.

 ![P4201871](https://github.com/user-attachments/assets/bcdcc090-6d13-4264-927b-2b508ce3e617)  ![P4201870](https://github.com/user-attachments/assets/cdb38440-55e5-4799-bd56-ce7b6ac3c377)